emtee40/SPMC-wiki/Recommended-video-settings-for-SPMC,-NVIDIA-Shield-TV-and-UHD-(4K)-TVs-with-4K-GUI.md

 Settings > Device > HDMI > 4K 60Hz (Recommended)
 ```

-Additionally, Dynamic Range should be set to Auto.
+Additionally, Dynamic Range should be set to **auto**.
 If you UHD TV can be set to the full range of RGB, then the Shield will also be in the full range.

 # SPMC Settings